-The higher latitudes are likely to be some of the first regions to experience the effects of climate change, most obviously through effects of temperature on large masses of ice near critical temperatures, and behavior of fish and wildlife (Derr et al. 2005).
+The higher latitudes are likely to be some of the first regions to experience the effects of climate change, most obviously through effects of temperature on large masses of ice near critical temperatures, and behavior of fish and wildlife (Bennett et al. 2005).
 Though there is not as much agreement about potential precipitation changes as about temperature changes, there is a general consensus among models that higher latitudes will probably become wetter.
 Alaska parks are therefore in a unique position, and adequate monitoring of all potentially affected systems should be well under way before any such changes become widespread.

-Significant portions of mountainous areas in the SEAN are near the mean annual freezing mark.
+Significant portions of mountainous areas in the SWAN are near the mean annual freezing mark.
 In these zones, small changes that move temperature from below to above freezing have significant potential to affect mass balance of icefields, and to affect the character of storms by increasing the ratio of rain to snow.
 The elevation of the rain/snow line, the manner of accumulation during the winter, the way the snowpack ripens in the spring, the timing of the spring snowmelt runoff pulse, and the summer loss of ice, would all be affected by changes in temperature.

-For these reasons, those sites that have mean annual temperatures just below freezing (approximately 1-3°C below freezing) would constitute particularly attractive candidate locations to monitor climate changes.
-Such locations might be expected to show new behavior if a biological temperature control (either warm or cool, or lack of warmth or lack of cool) is either removed or caused to be much less likely.
-Certain insect pests that affect trees are held in check by the occurrence of very cold temperatures each winter (Safranyik et al. 1975).
-The lack of such temperatures, or a decrease in their frequency, could release an important environmental control and lead to infestation.
-As in other locations, it is quite likely that the ranges of a number of plant and animal species are controlled by (species-specific) particular threshold temperatures.
-Thus, in anticipation of any of these changing, a broad sampling of climate regimes constitutes the best initial strategy.
+The SWAN network already has plans underway to locate some new weather stations at sites that have mean annual temperatures just below freezing (approximately 1-3°C below freezing) in order to monitor the possible climate changes listed above.
+Such locations are expected to show new behavior if a biological temperature control (either warm or cool, or lack of warmth or lack of cool) is either removed or caused to be much less likely.
+Other sites the SWAN network is considering will allow the network to monitor possible changes in the ranges of a number of important plant and animal species in response to future climate changes.

-It is not certain that these effects would be the same at all elevations.
-The Pacific Ocean is a tremendous flywheel for stored energy, and changes in temperature next to the ocean may differ from changes in the mountainous interior of the SEAN.

-Based on climate change considerations alone, a recommended strategy would entail station placement in the pure coastal zone, in the pure interior zone, at higher elevations closer to the location of what is now quasi-permanent ice, and in transition regions such as drainage divides.
-The idea of transects spanning transitions from marine to interior climates has great merit.
+The effects of climate change on SWAN ecosystems will likely vary, depending on elevation.
+The Pacific Ocean is a tremendous flywheel for stored energy, and changes in temperature next to the ocean may differ from changes in the mountainous interior of the SWAN.
+Based on climate change considerations alone, a recommended strategy for additional weather station installations would entail station placement in the pure coastal zone, in the pure interior zone, at higher elevations closer to the location of what is now quasi-permanent ice, and in transition regions such as drainage divides.
+The idea of transects spanning transitions from marine to interior climates also has great merit.